LookingForOwls/red-evenbetter/README.md

 Additionally, this fork only uses the API for site access and so does not run afoul of the rule that states that HTML scraping is not allowed.

+Finally, this fork performs automatic hashcheck verification on the source FLAC files before transcoding them in case files are missing/corrupted.

 This fork effectively aims to make the process result in fewer errors but increases the amount of work the user must go through to upload transcodes.

 ## Dependencies